Skip to content

 Forms and Submissions

+If you’re using Statamic’s built-in forms, you need to ensure submissions are stored in persistent storage.
 Since we symlinked storage/app/forms to /mnt/data/website/shared/forms in our deploy script, all form submissions will be preserved across deployments.

 Image Manipulation (Glide)